jhmaindonald/DAAGviz/README.md

 * 7: Graphics – _base_, _lattice_, _ggplot2_, _rgl_, _googleVis_, . . .
 * 8: Regression with Linear Terms and Factors
 * 9: A Miscellany of Models & Methods
-* 10: Map Overlays and Spatial Modeling
-* 11: Brief Notes on Text Mining
+* 10: Brief Notes on Text Mining

-In the vignettes for Chapters 7 -- 11, a variable `doFigs` is set to `FALSE`.
+In the vignettes for Chapters 7 -- 10, a variable `doFigs` is set to `FALSE`.
 (In __figs7.Rnw__, the code is in line 40.)
 If this is changed to `doFigs=TRUE`, then compiling the vignette should give a PDF file that has (with occasional